Globe

 How to Build a Noble World

+Building a Noble World teaches that love comes from feeling this connection.
 The book, Building a Noble World, states that, “The feeling of oneness is defined as love.
 We love our family members because we feel a sense of oneness with them.
 Similarly, to fully love the all-pervading God, one must feel the sense of oneness with all.”

 The goal of meditation is to experience the individual’s innermost being by going beyond the individual’s body and mind.
 Fundamentally, building a noble world begins with experiencing one’s own innermost being.